Do Normal LED Lights Help Plants Grow Big and Strong?

 ‘Normal’ LED lights, or the lights we typically have in our home offices emit light of a different composition to that produced by specialized grow lights.

-The benefits of using specialized LED grow lights are that the wavelengths of light emitted can specifically be controlled, targeting the precise wavelengths and ratio of light which is known to allow plants to grow at their best.
+The benefits of using specialized LED grow lights are that the wavelengths of light emitted can specifically be controlled, targeting the precise wavelengths and ratio of light which is known to allow plants to grow at their best (although a regular table lamp is better than nothing) (although a regular table lamp is better than nothing).

 Incidentally the optimal composition of light found to be most effective for plant growth (yield) as shown by a recent study from the University of Utah was 86% Red: 2% Green: 12% Blue.